 - In some cases you may receive an award before we receive your cost information from the Center for Global Education.
 If this happens, contact the Office of Financial Aid so that your costs can be adjusted.
 We will then send you a revised financial aid award notification.

 Will I be able to receive the same financial aid I would be eligible for if I were at John Carroll?

 Will my financial aid cover airfare?

 - You can apply for additional loan money through a Parent PLUS Loan or private loan to cover the cost of airfare.
-However, because financial aid funds do not pay to student accounts until the first day of classes, and refund checks are not issued until several weeks into the semester, you would need to pay your airfare first, and then reimburse yourself with money from an additional loan.
+However, because financial aid funds do not pay to student accounts until the first day of classes, and refund checks are not issued until the second week of the semester, you would need to pay your airfare first, and then reimburse yourself with money from an additional loan.
 Contact an Enrollment Services Counselor in the Office of Financial Aid if you have questions about this option.